 Why You Should Consider Refinancing Your Car Loan

-Refinancing your car loan can be extremely helpful in certain situations.
-If you need to start saving more money, free up cash for a large emergency expense, or deal with a sudden drop in income – lowering your monthly auto loan payment can help you tap into the extra funds you need.
+Car payments can be a real nightmare – refinancing your auto loan can help.
+If you need to save money, free up cash for an emergency expense, or have sudden drop in income – lowering your monthly auto loan payment can help you tap into the extra funds you need.

-Plus, if your credit score has improved since you first took out your car loan, you may be eligible for a lower interest rate.
-But, even if you cannot lower your interest rate, you may be able to still free up money by reducing your monthly payment.
+If your credit score has improved since you first took out your car loan, you may be eligible for a lower interest rate.
+But, even if you cannot lower your interest rate, you may be able to free up money by reducing your monthly payment.

-Interest rates change regularly, so there is a good chance that the rates may have lowered since you first financed your car loan.
-A drop of 1-2 percentage points could result in a lower monthly payment and less interest paid over the life of your loan.
+Interest rates change regularly, so there is a good chance that the rates have lowered since you first financed your car loan.
+A drop of 1-2 percentage points could result in lower monthly payments and less interest paid over the life of your loan..

 Your Financial Situation Has Changed

 Lenders use several different factors when determining whether a person is the right candidate for a loan.
-A financial institution’s two most common considerations when approving a loan are credit score and debt-to-income ratio (DTI).
+A financial institution’s two most common considerations when approving a loan are credit score debt-to-income (DTI) ratio.

-If you have improved your credit score and decreased your DTI ratio, you could qualify for a lower rate, and you should think about refinancing your car loan.
+If you have improved your credit score and decreased your DTI ratio, think about refinancing your car loan.
+You could qualify for a lower rate!

 You Need Extra Cash

-Maybe you need to find a way to reduce your expenses, so you have some extra cash.
-Even if you aren’t able to lower your interest rate, you may be able to refinance your car loan over a more extended period.
+If you need some extra cash, refinancing to a lower interest rate can lower your payments.
+Even if you can’t lower your interest rate, you may be able to refinance your car loan over a more extended period.
 While you’ll pay more interest overall, a lower monthly payment will give you the cash needed.

 If your original loan amount was $25,000 with an interest rate of 7% and a term of 60 months, you would end up paying $495.03 per month.
 After making payments for one year, your new balance would be $20,672.55.